isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-10-post-surviving-the-japanese-occupation-war-and-its-legacies.md

 #### Notes

-Foreword to The Japanese Occupation: Singapore 1942–1945.
-(1985).
+[^1]:*Foreword to* *The Japanese Occupation: Singapore 1942–1945.
+(1985)*.
 Singapore: Archives &amp; Oral History Department.
 Call no.: RCLOS q779.995957 JAP
-Public &amp; security registration.
-(1941, December 27).
-The Singapore Free Press and Mercantile Advertiser (1884–1942), p.
+[^2]:Public &amp; security registration.
+(1941, December 27). *The Singapore Free Press and Mercantile Advertiser (1884–1942)*, p.
 6. Retrieved from NewspaperSG.
-Tsuruya, M. (2005).
-Sensō sakusen Kirokuga (War campaign documentary paintings): Japan’s national imagery of the “Holy War”, 1937–1945, pp. 1–3 (Doctoral dissertation, School of Arts and Sciences, University of Pittsburgh).
+[^3]:Tsuruya, M. (2005). *Sensō sakusen Kirokuga (War campaign documentary paintings): Japan’s national imagery of the “Holy War”,* 1937–1945, pp. 1–3 (Doctoral dissertation, School of Arts and Sciences, University of Pittsburgh).
 Retrieved from University of Pittsburg website.
-Yeo, C. (Interviewer).
-(2006, June 30).
-Oral history interview with Taka Sakurai [Transcript of Recording no. 003068/03/03, pp. 1–64].
+[^4]:Yeo, C. (Interviewer).
+(2006, June 30). *Oral history interview with Taka Sakurai* [Transcript of Recording no. 003068/03/03, pp. 1–64].
 Retrieved from National Archives of Singapore website.
-W.K.
-(2001, April 11).
-Justice done?
-Criminal and moral responsibility issues in the Chinese massacres trial Singapore, 1947, pp. 3–4 (Genocide Studies Program Working Paper No. 18, Branford College, Yale University).
+[^5]:W.K.
+(2001, April 11). *Justice done?
+Criminal and moral responsibility issues in the Chinese massacres trial Singapore*, 1947, pp. 3–4 (Genocide Studies Program Working Paper No. 18, Branford College, Yale University).
 Retrieved from the Battle of Manila Online website.
-Chua, S.K.
+[^6]:Chua, S.K.
 (Interviewer).
-(1982, February 2).
-Oral history interview with Heng Chiang Ki [Transcript of Recording No. 000152/08/02, pp. 20–21].
+(1982, February 2). *Oral history interview with Heng Chiang Ki* [Transcript of Recording No. 000152/08/02, pp. 20–21].
 Retrieved from National Archives of Singapore website.
-Ho, C.T.
-(2013, April 3).
-Taking care of its own: Establishing the Singapore Department of Social Welfare, 1946–1949, pp. 12–13.
+[^7]:Ho, C.T.
+(2013, April 3). *Taking care of its own: Establishing the Singapore Department of Social Welfare*, 1946–1949, pp. 12–13.
 Retrieved from Academia website.